RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 - Threats:
   - Thieves who have utilities to break into the car and grab assets.
 - Countermeasures:
-  - We can put large bags in the back trunk and bring phones and carry credit cards with us.
-The solution does not have any cost, while it is not safe at all if the thieves steal our keys or break our trunks.
+  - We can put large bags in the back trunk and bring phones and credit cards with us.
+The solution does not take any cost, while it is not safe at all if the thieves steal our keys or break our trunks.
   - We can upgrade car windows to be more hard and anti-theft, which is promising but requires some money.
+  - Always avoid free parking garage and instead pay for garages that have security guards.